Tax Limitation: a First Step, Not the Last One

 Tax limitation allows government to grow.
 Massachusetts property taxes grow at least 2 ½% every year.
 State government grows even faster.

 This happened in California and in every other state that passed tax limitation.

-Given the shameless demands of state legislatures, would taxes be even higher today without the work of tax limiters?
+Given the shameless demands of the Massachusetts Happy Fun Spending Club (the state legislature), would taxes be even higher today without the work of tax limiters?

 But even with tax limitation, taxes have roughly doubled at both the state and local levels in just ten years.
-In Massachusetts, property taxes have doubled and continue to rise an average of over 5% every year — well beyond the 2-1/2% limit set by Prop 2-1/2.
+Massachusetts property taxes have doubled and continue to rise an average of over 5% every year - well beyond the 2-1/2% limit set by Prop 2-1/2.

 If you are satisfied to curb the growth of Big Government and to slow the rate at which taxes grow, then tax limitation is all you need.

-If you want to move in the direction of small government, then we must cut taxes boldly and immediately.
+If you want small government, or if you want to move in the direction of small government, then we must do more.
+We must cut taxes - boldly and immediately.

 We must substantially reduce the total taxes taken by government.
 We must slash spending and close down wasteful, ineffective, and damaging government bureaucracies.

 We must challenge not just the presumption that government needs more of our money.
 We must expose the harmful results of Big Government spending already in place.